Our grief and loss retreat helps people transform sadness, anger, and other uncomfortable emotions.

 A short phone interview (10-15 minutes) is requested to help you and the facilitator decide if this retreat work is appropriate for you.
-You can reach Jon by sending him a message (see bottom of page) with your phone number and the best times to call.
+You can book the free phone conversation with Jon by sending him a message (see bottom of page) with your phone number and the best times to call.
 He tries to reply within 24 hours, except when leading retreats.
-You can also set up a Skype phone session with him, especially if you are outside the U.S.
+You can also set up a Google Voice or Skype phone session with him, especially if you are outside the U.S.

 Participants are asked to bring a potluck item for Thursday dinner unless they are traveling using public transportation.

-The retreat starts Thursday at 6 pm (arrival at 4:30 to register) and ends on Sunday, before 2:00 pm.
-Retreats are held in a rural, country setting.
+The retreat starts at 6 pm (arrival at 4:30 to register) and ends on Sunday early afternoon.
+(The extended retreats ends earlier.)
+Massachusetts retreats are held in a rural, country setting.

-Some people request additional private space (they snore, have sleep issues, etc.) and would like to stay at a local motel instead of the retreat center.
-Please discuss this with Jon.
+Some people want additional private space (they snore, have sleep issues, etc.) and can stay at a local motel instead of the retreat center.
+Please discuss this with Jon. (

 Refund policy for the retreat: your deposit will be refunded, minus a $75 administration fee, if it is at least 21 days before the retreat date.
 After that, the deposit will be forfeited.
 If you are on the waiting list and do not get in, you will receive a full refund of your deposit.

 A similar retreat, called Breaking Through The Old Story or Shalom Retreat, is also available.
 It is a larger group, from 15-22 participants and takes place in the Catskill Mountains in New York State.
 For more information go to Shalom Retreats.